At Peace in the Present

 "Of course, personal and professional challenges continue to lurk in the dark corners of my life...and though they try, they will not steal my joy or the peace I feel in this moment."

-It feels early as I find my way to my office chair at Lone Oak and sit down.
+It felt early as I found my way to my office chair at Lone Oak and sat down.
 There was very little movement anywhere when I drove in from my home 20 minutes away on this Friday morning.
-I’ve opted to keep the overhead lights off to prevent any distractions that may be looming.
+I opted to keep the overhead lights off to prevent any distractions that may be looming.
 I arrived over 20 minutes ago and the digital clock on the corner of my desk now reads 6:12am.
 The window shade is open giving me what would normally be a full view of our front yard, parking area and main gate, but I can’t see anything through the darkened abyss and past the window frame.
 With only 1 lamp illuminating a small portion of my wooden desktop and computer keyboard, I can only see 2 lights at the front gate as I stare out into the darkness.
 Warm, bright, sun rays will still be deeply submerged for another 45 minutes in the darkness of winter.

-I lit the wood burning stove in the large, main office this morning in preparation for the rest of our team to arrive in a few hours.
+I lit the wood burning stove in the large, main office earlier this morning in preparation for the rest of our team to arrive in a few hours.
 It's our primary heat source for that space, and I know they appreciate stepping into a warm, comfortable space warmed by a natural fire from the trees we harvested a few months ago just 50 yards from the front door.
 The small heater in my office is warming my space nicely.
 I hear the faint sound of classical music being played through the Bluetooth speaker on the other corner of my desk.
 My breathing is slow and easy.

 I’m at peace.